DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 Step 3: Return Result

-Return the final value of  as the approximate solution.
+Return the final value of x as the approximate solution.

 ```